 In all seriousness, the butt and butt cap are more than just funny-named pieces of plastic.

-Tennis Racket Handle
+Tennis Racquet Handle

 You probably guessed it.
 The handle refers to…well, the handle!

-A typical handle ranges in circumference from 4 ¼ to 4 5/8 inches.
+A typical racquet handle ranges in circumference from 4 ¼ to 4 5/8 inches.
 Handles do come in extended lengths for players who want more reach, but I’ve never seen one on a shelf in a tennis shop so they won’t be something you’ll come by every day.

 The grip is the sort of spongey material that covers the entirety of the handle.
 Its use is mostly for hand comfort and traction.